How Can a Judge Tell if Someone is Lying?

 Conclusion

 In conclusion, understanding how to detect lies is crucial for judges.
 Physical, verbal, and psychological cues can all indicate whether or not someone is lying.
-Technology has also allowed for the development of various lie detection techniques, but they also have limitations.
+Technology has also allowed for the developing of various lie-detection techniques, but they also have limitations.
 By understanding these cues and techniques, judges can make more informed decisions in court.